Skullbock/laravel-skeleton/README.md

 ## Setup

-- User Seeder with admin@example.com as the admin user than can login into filament
+- User Seeder with `admin@example.com` as the admin user than can login into filament
+- Model strict settings
+- Model unguarded
+- Model relation aliases
+- Blade layouts using components